aws-solutions-library-samples/guidance-for-scalable-game-playtesting-and-qa-on-aws/README.md

 ![](source/architecture/playtesting-solution-architecture.png)

+### Definitions

+- Playtester: A user who will be playtesting a game session via web frontend.
+This user will be given an URL that will launch them into a web frontend in which they start the game session and play the game.
+During playtesting, users are expected to record their observations via the test panel provided.
+- Playtest Session:  A game session that is created by a studio to be active during a given time frame.
+These sessions can be partial game builds or full game builds that studios upload during the playtest session creation process.  a playtest session can have multiple playtesters that will connect to the game session all using Amazon GameLift Streams.
+- Observation: Created during the playtest session process.
+Observations are questions posed by a studio/publisher that require playtester's to respond to during a playtest session.
+For example, a studio may create a playtest session with these observations.  *What do you think about the combat style?* or *How does the layout feel with this current level design?*  Playtesters respond to each question during a playtesting session.

 ### Cost

 _You are responsible for the cost of the AWS services used while running this Guidance.
-As of July 2025, the cost for running this Guidance with the default settings in the US East (N. Virginia and Ohio for GameLift Streams) is approximately $11,954 per month for servicing (100 players playing 8 hours per day for a week straight)._
+As of July 2025, the cost for running this Guidance with the default settings in the US East (N. Virginia and Ohio for GameLift Streams) is approximately $11,964 per month for servicing (100 players playing 8 hours per day for a week straight)._

 _We recommend creating an [AWS Budget](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-managing-costs.html) through [AWS Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
 Prices are subject to change.
 For full details, refer to the pricing webpage for each AWS service used in this Guidance._